Maryland Terrapins football: Penn State

+Rutgers

+Before both Maryland and Rutgers joined the Big Ten, the two schools played each other in nonconference play nine times between 1920 and 2009, with Maryland holding a 5-4 record.
+When both schools joined the Big Ten in 2014, they were placed in the Big Ten's newly formed East Division.

+In seven of the 10 years in the Big Ten East era (2014–23), Maryland and Rutgers played each other the final week of the season.
+Through 2023, Maryland leads the rivalry 12-7, with a 7-3 record in the Big Ten.
+In 2016, Rutgers Athletic Director Patrick E. Hobbs and then-coach Chris Ash told reporters the schools had "initial conversations with Maryland" to create a trophy, but no trophy has been created to date.

+The expanded 18-member Big Ten eliminated the divisional format in 2024 and introduced the Flex Protect XVIII model.
+The conference designated Maryland-Rutgers as one of 12 protected annual matchups through at least the 2028 season.

 Virginia

 The Maryland–Virginia football rivalry was a designated official ACC cross-divisional series when Maryland was an ACC member and the teams have a long-standing rivalry due to proximity and history.
 The programs also vie for recruits in the same region, and more recently, an additional factor has been the schools' academic competition.
 Maryland and Virginia have occasionally served as spoilers for one another by precluding a championship or bowl game appearance.
 When Maryland moved out of the ACC in 2014 and into the Big Ten, the future of this series was put into question.
 On January 12, 2017, the schools jointly announced a home-home series would be played during the 2023 and 2024 seasons.